The 3D Cosmic Shoreline for Nurturing Planetary Atmospheres: Curating the Data

 \section{Curating the Data}

-We assemble planetary properties using \texttt{exoatlas} \citep{berta-thompsonZkbtExoatlas2025}.
+We assemble planetary properties using \texttt{exoatlas} \citep{berta-thompsonZkbtExoatlas2025}, a tool for accessing, filtering, and visualizing archival planet properties.
 Solar System data come from JPL Solar System Dynamics tables of major planets, dwarf planets, minor planets, and moons\footnote{\href{https://ssd.jpl.nasa.gov}{ssd.jpl.nasa.gov}}.
-Exoplanet data come from the NASA Exoplanet Archive's \citep{christiansenNASAExoplanetArchive2025}\footnote{\href{https://exoplanetarchive.ipac.caltech.edu}{exoplanetarchive.ipac.caltech.edu}} Planetary Systems Composite Parameters table \citep{nasaexoplanetscienceinstitutePlanetarySystemsComposite2020, nasaexoplanetscienceinstitutePlanetarySystemsTable2020}, which provides as many properties as possible for each planet, sometimes combining values from independent and possibly inconsistent literature sources.
-We noticed the default parameters for one planet (LTT 1445Ab) relied on a solution that did not account for blending in TESS pixels, so we updated the reference to use \citet{passHSTWFC3Light2023} instead.
-All quantities have units attached with \texttt{astropy.units}, as well as uncertainties propagated through any calculations with numerical samples using \texttt{astropy.uncertainty}.
+Exoplanet data come from the NASA Exoplanet Archive's \citep{christiansenNASAExoplanetArchive2025}\footnote{\href{https://exoplanetarchive.ipac.caltech.edu}{exoplanetarchive.ipac.caltech.edu}} Planetary Systems Composite Parameters table \citep{nasaexoplanetscienceinstitutePlanetarySystemsComposite2020} which provides as many properties as possible for each planet, but sometimes combines values from independent and possibly inconsistent literature sources.
+Where necessary, \texttt{exoatlas} can pick specific references for particular properties from the larger Planetary System table \citep{nasaexoplanetscienceinstitutePlanetarySystemsTable2020}, which includes every published value for every planet.
+Data were last retrieved on 27 February 2026 and spot-checked for outrageous planet parameter choices in the composite table for many of the key planets discussed below.
+In \texttt{exoatlas} all quantities have units attached with \texttt{astropy.units}, as well as uncertainties propagated through calculations with numerical samples using \texttt{astropy.uncertainty}.